ordinarylabs/bicycle/README.md

 # Bicycle 🚲

+> We're striving to reduce dynamic query parsing at run time.

-Bicycle 🚲 is a framework for defining database schemas whose access patterns are compiled into per-schema server binaries.
-We are striving to eliminate dynamic query parsing at run time.
+Bicycle 🚲 is a framework for defining database schemas whose access patterns are generated as code and compiled into each server binary.

 ## Usage